PolusAI/image-tools/utils/polus-filepattern-util/docs/source/index.rst

 Filepattern: A Utility for Programmatic File Manipulation
 =========================================================

-The `filepattern` Python utility is designed to information stored in file names.
+The `filepattern` Python utility is designed to extract information stored in file names.
 A `filepattern` is essentially a simplified regular expression with named groups, and regular expressions are valid `filepattern` expressions provided they do not use groups.

 The utility was born from the need to manipulate and organize image data from a variety of microscopes, all of which have a systematic but different filenaming